 - You must be prepared to allow 1 to 2 hours a week outside of session to read the work of others in the group before their focus session (explained below), plus, of course, time to work on bettering your own work after receiving response.

-- You must send a 15-to-35 page segment of your work to the group on the Thursday before your focus session (at Session 1 we will finalize the focus session schedule).
+- You must send a 15-to-35 page segment of your work to the group on the Thursday before your full-focus session (at Session 1 we will finalize the focus session schedule).

 - Once you have registered, you must complete your first (brief) assignment, basically a description of the project you’ll be working on (but with a twist) and return it no later than three days before class.